 I remember trick or treating as a kid.
 My favorite costume, was a horse costume.
 I had no friends so my parents would take me and my brother into town and take us from house to house.
 I collected candy in a little yellow school bus lunch box.
 I had social anxiety and was happy to get the candy but mortified to ring the doorbell and say trick or treat.
 I remember the old grandmas coming out to admire the costumes and I remember the different rich smells accompanying the warm air in the houses wafting out to greet us on the patios.
 I hated going up to the scary houses, the ones where the owners would deliberately act like a statue and then jump at us.
-I remember crying more than a few times as a result of being terrified.
 I most vividly remember how awesome it was to go to those houses that gave out full size candy bars instead of the little bite size candy.
 I made a vow that when I grew up, I’d be THAT house… the one that gave the best treats in the neighborhood.
 And ever since I have owned a house, I have lived up to that vow.

 My favorite part of Halloween is figuring out what exciting thing I’m going to hand out to the children on Halloween.
 I’m going shopping today specifically for that purpose.
-I am not the one who answers the door when it rings on Halloween night because I can’t risk getting triggered by a grizzly costume.
-But I usually hide somewhere in my house and let someone tell me if there is a group of adorable children in particularly benign costumes.
-I watch them through the window as they come to the door.
+I am not the one who answers the door when it rings on Halloween night, but if there is a group of adorable children in particularly benign costumes, I watch them through the window as they come to the door.
 I love to see their faces when I have impressed them with this year’s selection of goody.
 Gifts are after all my primary love language.
-I’m very excited to go shopping today.

 My son has decided to spend this Halloween weekend with his grandparents.
 It will be the first Holliday I have spent away from him.
 I will miss getting him dressed up in his little costume and I will miss taking him to the toy store to trade in his candy for toys.
 There is nothing quite like following a wide-eyed child that is full of delight through the aisles of a toy store.
 If I could bottle the excited wonderment of a child and sell it, I’d be the wealthiest person on earth.